Perceptions of NGOs in Afghanistan are not great. Here is how to make it better

 Performance management, therefore, must be understood more broadly.
 Data collected in dozens of countries indicates that people affected by crisis care deeply about their participation in aid projects, about the quality of the services provided, the fairness of those services, and whether the aid received empowers them to live a better life in the future — even where this is beyond the traditional scope of humanitarian aid.

-That’s why in addition to the hard facts gleaned from traditional monitoring, the views of aid recipients (and non-recipients) need to be tracked, analyzed, and acted upon.
+That’s why in addition to the hard facts gleaned from traditional monitoring, the views of aid recipients (and non-recipients) need to be tracked, analysed, and acted upon.
 After years of operating in remote control, the tools to do this are there.
 Third-party monitors can — with the right training — pose the right sort of perception questions while tools for digital data collection can make the process highly efficient and easy to track.
 At the same time, open source software can help collect quantitative and qualitative data.

 But it’s up to aid agencies and their managers to make sure this information is included in the relevant decision-making processes, with appropriate follow-up by aid staff.